Erik Botheim: International career

-On 8 June 2024, Botheim debuted for the Norwegian senior squad in a 1–3 friendly loss against Denmark at Brøndby Stadium, coming as a substitute go Oscar Bobb in the 88th minute.
+On 8 June 2024, Botheim debuted for Norway's senior team in a 1–3 friendly loss against Denmark at Brøndby Stadium, coming on as a substitute for Oscar Bobb in the 88th minute.

 Personal life

-In 2016 the music video for "Kygo jo" was uploaded to YouTube by Flow Kingz, a group consisting of Botheim and his Norway U18 teammates Erik Tobias Sandberg and Erling Haaland.
-The video had by 2025 surpassed 13 million views and 400,000 likes.
+In 2016 the music video for "Kygo Jo" was uploaded to YouTube by Flow Kingz, a group consisting of Botheim and his Norway U18 teammates Erik Tobias Sandberg and Erling Haaland.
+As of July 2026, the video has surpassed 19 million views and 640,000 likes.
+Coinciding with Norway's success at the 2026 FIFA World Cup, in July 2026 "Kygo Jo" was released as an official song on music platforms in collaboration with the eponymous Norwegian DJ Kygo.